-The authorisation process for AIFMs managing closed-ended AIFs under Law 22/2014, which is also applicable to AIFMs managing open-ended AIFs under Law 35/2003, involve the following stages:
+The authorisation process for AIFMs managing closed-ended AIFs under Law 22/2014, which is also applicable to AIFMs managing open-ended AIFs under Law 35/2003, requires completion of the following steps:

 - (a) Authorisation by the CNMV. - (b) Incorporation of the company in a public deed. - (c) Registration in the Commercial Register ("Registro Mercantil"). - (d) Registration in the special CNMV register.